 We see that the prescription saves us the effort of doing the cumbersome in-in calculation which involves simplifying a lot of integrals.
-Note that, our prescription is for the inflationary correlations functions and works for general Bogolyubov states (thus, goes beyond the pure de-Sitter/CFT results in α vacua [56]).

 6 Conclusions

 In this article, we aimed to understand the mixed graviton and scalar bispectra in the EFT of inflation.
 A summary of the main results of the paper is as follows: